What is a Monitor? Definition and Full Discussion

 It is to be expected that monitors will continue to evolve in the future and show improvements that were unthinkable in the past due to the constant innovation process that we experience.

-What is a monitor used for?
+What is a monitor characteristics?

 How does a monitor work?